 For more detailed information on attractions in Derby from parks to museums see Derby Attractions

-Message from Derby Live - Due to the major fire that took place at the Assembly Rooms site on Friday 14 March, we regret to announce that shows at the Assembly Rooms will be cancelled, up to and including Sunday 11 May.
+Message from Derby Live - Due to the major fire that took place at the Assembly Rooms site on Friday 14 March, we regret to announce that shows at the Assembly Rooms will be cancelled for up to about 18 months.

 Dates for the 2014 Calendar